metauni/metauni.github.io/mag/index.md

 * **When**: starting June 16 2022, weekly 1.5 hour lectures on Thursdays 7:00-8:30am AEST, weekly 1 hour exercise sessions (see below for times).
 The class will run for 8 weeks.
 * **Where**: [The Rising Sea](https://www.roblox.com/games/8165217582/The-Rising-Sea), a 3D virtual world built in Roblox, which is part of [metauni](https://metauni.org).
 At metauni we write on blackboards (which retain their contents when you leave) and talk using position-based voice chat (people far away can't hear you).
 We also use the [metauni Discord](https://discord.gg/9yBaAxPSK8).
 See the [instructions](https://metauni.org/posts/instructions/instructions) for how to set it up.
 * **Why**: to introduce the beauty of algebraic geometry in a hands-on way, emphasising the link between classical ideas and modern computation.
-* **What**: the textbook is D. A. Cox, J. Little, D. O’Shea "[Ideals, Varieties, and Algorithms](https://link.springer.com/book/10.1007/978-3-319-16721-3)", referred to below as **CLO**.
+* **What**: the textbook is D. A. Cox, J. Little, D. O’Shea "[Ideals, Varieties, and Algorithms](https://link.springer.com/book/10.1007/978-3-319-16721-3)" 4th edition, referred to below as **CLO**.
 You don't need a copy as we'll post our own lecture notes based on the book, but it's a great book and we recommend getting a copy.

 The *who* is a community of volunteers: